 The team formed in 1988 and started flying dual and four line kites over the years.
 They are one of the most recognised four line display teams in the world.

-Andrew and Kathleen are amongst Scotland's premier kite fliers.
+Andrew is amongst Scotland's premier kite fliers.
 Known best for flying a wide range of large inflatable kites.

 Specialing in Crow kites Karl-Ulrich comes from Hessen, Germany.
 He has many variations of these kites which fly in all sorts of wind conditions.